benneuville/vidium-ml/vidium-ml/langium-quickstart.md

-# Welcome to the ArduinoML VS Code Extension
+# Welcome to the VidiumML VS Code Extension

-It's using langium and is another example based on Sebastien Mosser arduinoml zoo, used for education Please see here for more information: https://github.com/mosser/ArduinoML-kernel
+It's using langium and is another example based on Sebastien Mosser vidiumml zoo, used for education Please see here for more information: https://github.com/benneuville/vidium-ml

 ## What's in the folder